 This tradition can be traced back to an old Irish myth based on the person, Stingy Jack.
 According to the myth, Stingy Jack conned the devil and as punishment wasn’t allowed in Heaven or Hell thus being stuck as a wandering soul.
 The Irish natives then started carving turnips (then pumpkin after immigrating to the US), to scare him away.

 Carving pumpkins is a fun way to bring your inner creativity out, with a Halloween twist.
 But you can’t help to worry if, by some chance, this tradition was another victim to 2020.
 Lucky for you, carving pumpkins is one of the most resistant traditions!
 According to the CDC, carving pumpkins is a low-risk activity that is a safe alternative for Halloween celebrations.
 Tired of your go-to design and want to match the 2020 vibe?
 Well, check out these boo-utiful designs that’ll keep trick or treater on their toes!

 Thank you for reading and good luck with your Halloween traditions!

 About the Author

 Christian Redding is a student at one of New Hampshire’s premier state colleges.
 When not gaming or running to his next class, you might find him working, this semester, here at GourmetGiftBaskets.com!
-Halloween Traditions in 2020 is Christian’s second, in a series of blog posts, he will complete during his Fall 2020 internship.
+Adapting Our Halloween Traditions For a Covid-19 World is Christian’s second, in a series of blog posts, he will complete during his Fall 2020 internship.